Housing Discrimination Assistance

 Fair Housing Contact Service provides free counseling for both tenants and landlords.
 It is our mission to help prevent problems between tenants and landlords by informing both parties of their rights and responsibilities.

-Visit our Resources page for information tenant and landlord rights and responsibilities, sample letters, etc.
+Visit our Resources page for information regarding tenant-landlord rights and responsibilities, sample letters, etc.

 To speak with a tenant-landlord counselor, call 330.376.6191 Monday-Friday 9:30am-3:30pm.
 Our counselors will return your call within 24 business hours.